 “You’ll notice that we do not have a lot of police around, which could be a good thing or a bad thing, depending how you look at it,” the driver joked.

-I’m known for my dramatics and over-analyzing situations so I chewed over that comment as we pulled up to the resort.
+I’m known for over-analyzing situations so I chewed over that comment as we pulled up to the resort.
 The driver rolled down the window while pulling up to the guard, gestured at us and said, “Here are the new arrivals.”

 RED FLAGS!
 ABORT MISSION!
 THEY ARE GOING TO KILL US.
 THIS IS JUST LIKE THE MOST DANGEROUS GAME!